safe-network-explained/safe-network-explained.github.io/_posts/2017-09-07-architecture.markdown

 The network utilises SHA3-256 identifiers for vaults and data in combination with XOR distances between these identifiers to anonymise and globally distribute all data and traffic.

-Much of the existing internet infrastucture is improved by the SAFE network, including Addressing, Domain Name System, Transport Layer Security, Packet Routing, server software such as http web servers and imap mail servers, authentication layers such as oauth and openid; these are all superceded by secure-by-default modules that combine to make the SAFE network operable.
+Much of the existing internet infrastructure is improved by the SAFE network, including Addressing, Domain Name System, Transport Layer Security, Packet Routing, server software such as http web servers and imap mail servers, authentication layers such as oauth and openid; these are all superseded by secure-by-default modules that combine to make the SAFE network operable.

 SAFE operates on existing physical internet infrastructure, but replaces all layers of the network from there up.
 It primarily targets OSI layers 3 to 7.